2021 Elemental Permaculture Design Course

 Info and Daily schedule:

 With over a decade of practice since my PDC training we felt like we had something genuine and powerful to share and now here it is.
 Our PDC will be unique in that it will be an immersive practicum where the theoretical design principles will be grounded into an all aspects lifestyle incorporating gardening, building, beekeeping, herbalism, diet, fermentation, composting, foraging, self care, meditation and intention.
 Our intention is to engrain nature’s patterns, rhythms, and ways into daily life as well as to impart the design strategies of permaculture to heal and care for the land.
 We intend to provide our participants with a rich experience of the meaningfulness of natural living while providing real world skills for health, business, relationships, and self-empowerment.
 This is an 80 hour course aimed at providing a real world skill set.
-Each day begins at 9:00 a.m. and ends at 5:00 p.m. and will be held over 5 weekends.
+Each day begins at 9:00 a.m. and ends at 5:00 p.m. and will be held over 2 weeks.

 Orientation/ farm tour